 I have a Gray or Silver 928-S Porsche.
 The number 928 with the S underneath it is on the hood and is in red.
 I would like to know if it is a rare, or hard to find car or perhaps just your ever day car.
 I appreciate any information that you may have.
 Or perhaps a site that I may can go to find the information.
 Thanks so much.
 Mike

 ►reply: No idea if your car is rare...
-There are a few for sale on eBay, take a look here.
+There are a few for sale, take a look here.

 Derrick Daniels - June 1, 2012